mrezabayat/iamsorush/content/posts/linux-commands/index.md

 ```
 ## symlink

 A symbolic link or symlink is a file that refers to another file or folder.
-It similar to a shortcut in Windows.
+It is similar to a shortcut in Windows.

 To create a link file from an existing file, run
 ```Bash